emberjs/rfcs/text/0625-helper-managers.md

 it does not rerun.

 The hook is also run during a time period where state mutations are _disabled_ in Ember.
-Any change to any tracked property or tag via `Ember.set` will throw an error during this time.
-This is meant to prevent infinite rerenders and other antipatterns.
+Any tracked state mutation will throw an error during this time, including changes to tracked properties, changes made using `Ember.set`, updates to computed properties, etc. This is meant to prevent infinite rerenders and other antipatterns.

-This hook is only called for helpers with the `isScheduledEffect` capability enabled.
+This hook is only called for helpers with the `hasScheduledEffect` capability enabled.
 It has the following timing semantics:

 **Always**